Master hexagonal architecture in Rust

 - The repo call succeeds, but the metrics fall over.

-Now picture every permutation of these cases with the all of Result
+Now picture every permutation of these cases with all of the Result

 s produced when receiving, parsing and responding to HTTP requests 🤯.